 AWS services and client-side toolkits that integrate with AWS KMS use a method known as envelope encryption to protect your data.
 Under this method, AWS KMS generates data keys which are used to encrypt data locally in the AWS service or your application.
 The data keys are themselves encrypted under a CMK you define.
 Data keys are not retained or managed by AWS KMS.
-AWS services encrypt your data and store an encrypted copy of the data key along with the data it protects.
-When a service needs to decrypt your data they request the service to decrypt the data key using your CMK.
-If the user requesting data from the AWS service is authorized to decrypt under your CMK or IAM policy, the service will receive the decrypted data key from AWS KMS with which it can decrypt the your data and return it in plaintext.
+AWS services encrypt your data and store an encrypted copy of the data key along with the encrypted data.
+When a service needs to decrypt your data, it requests AWS KMS to decrypt the data key using your CMK.
+If the user requesting data from the AWS service is authorized to decrypt under your CMK, the AWS service will receive the decrypted data key from AWS KMS.
+The AWS service then decrypts your data and returns it in plaintext.
 All requests to use your CMKs are logged in AWS CloudTrail so you can understand who used which key under what context and when they used it.

 Q: Where is my data encrypted if I use AWS KMS?